 Our vision is a University where ideas and collaboration thrive, where integration of sustainability enhances the value of the campus, student education, research and innovation, and where everyone is given the knowledge and skills to be more sustainable.

 The Living Lab is open to everyone.
 It brings together colleagues and partners from research, teaching and operational teams to co-produce innovative and transformational solutions to real-world sustainability challenges, using the campus as a test-bed.
-It is transdisciplinary and drives continual, sustainable improvement by tackling global challenges at the local scale.
+It is interdisciplinary and drives continual, sustainable improvement by tackling global challenges at the local scale.

 The Living Lab is able to offer funding to projects that meet the core principles of the programme (more on those below).
 We are particularly looking for projects that require seed funding to get off the ground, or match funding as part of a collaborative partnership.
 This might be between Schools, Faculties, Services or even external stakeholders.